 Supervisors also act as an important source of support.
-Throughout the duration of your studies you will develop a strong working relationship with your supervisors, and they will provide you with assistance and support as you carry out your research.
+Throughout the duration of your studies, you will develop a strong working relationship with your supervisors.
+They will provide you with assistance and support as you carry out your research.

 Second and third-year research students can apply to undertake paid teaching experience by delivering undergraduate tutorials.
 Teaching is subject to availability and cannot be guaranteed.
 Training courses on teaching methods are on offer.

 The Researcher Academy is the network for researchers, and staff who support them.
 We work together to promote a healthy research culture, to cultivate researcher excellence, and develop creative partnerships that enable researchers to flourish.

 Postgraduate researchers at Nottingham have access to our online Members’ area, which includes a wealth of resources, access to training courses and award-winning postgraduate placements.

 Our graduate centres are dedicated community spaces on campus for postgraduates.

 - kitchen facilities